ambilykk/copilot-metrics-retention/README.md

 | org_name                       | Yes | GitHub Organization Name                                      |
 | json_path                       | Yes | JSON file path to store the Copilot Metrics dtaa in repository                          |

-> ** Directory creation is not supported in this version.
-Action will generate the JSON file in the root directory of the repository

 # License